learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 ## Introduction

-In this lab, we'll explore applying several types of Kernels on some more visual data.
+In this lab, we'll explore applying several types of kernels on some more visual data.
 At the end of the lab, we'll be looking at a real-life data set again to see how SVMs can be of use there!

 ## Objectives